In These Shoes?: Critical reception

+Upon its release, Paul White of The Northern Echo wrote, "It's been too long since KM has brought out a song of this quality, but it was well worth the wait.
+Fantastic."
+In a review of Tropical Brainstorm, Caroline Sullivan of The Guardian remarked, "Many women will relate to MacColl's decision to put comfort before romance on the single 'In These Shoes', where lazy percussion complements sentiments such as 'He said, 'Let's make love on a mountain top on a big hard rock'/'I said, 'In these shoes?
+I don't think so'."
+Neil Spencer of The Observer commented, "The collison between MacColl's acerbic lyricism and the sensous mundo Latino proves a winner, nowhere more so than on her current single, 'In These Shoes?', a slinky tale of hot passion and fanciful footwear destined to become a big hit."

-In a review of Tropical Brainstorm, David Bauder of the Associated Press considered "In These Shoes?" to be a "hilarious song about a woman whose obsession with fashion trumps all other interests".
-Landon Hall of the Associated Press considered it to be the album's "pinnacle" and described it as a "party record with a catchy Spanish chorus and sultry guitar".
+In the US, David Bauder of the Associated Press, reviewing Tropical Brainstorm, considered "In These Shoes?" to be a "hilarious song about a woman whose obsession with fashion trumps all other interests".
+Landon Hall of the Associated Press considered it to be the album's "pinnacle", describing it as a "party record with a catchy Spanish chorus and sultry guitar".
 Andy Kellman of AllMusic felt the song was "top-shelf material".
 Billboard described it as "sexy" and "scandalous", and added that it was one of the tracks from Tropical Brainstorm to be among MacColl's "most vibrant work in years".

 In popular culture

 "In These Shoes?" has been featured on various media and soundtracks, including in a TV advert for Adidas in 2000.
 It was used in a trailer for the British sitcom Kiss Me Kate and featured in the HBO series Sex and the City.
 In 2002, it was the theme to the comedy-drama series Any Time Now, and used as the theme tune of the video game This is Football 2003.
 In 2004, it was featured as the theme tune of the first series of The Catherine Tate Show and was also featured in the 2005 film Kinky Boots (including on its soundtrack album).